javiferrer/redmine_custom_values_projects/README.md

 Compatibility
 -------------

-Developd and tested on redmine 2.5.x
+Developed and tested on redmine 2.3

 Installation
 ------------